Edgarkimbugwe/CLMP-Detector/README.md

 - **Resizing:** All images were resized to ensure uniform input size for the neural network.
 - **Normalization:** The pixel values were normalized to improve the model’s ability to learn patterns effectively.
 - **Augmentation:** Various data augmentation techniques such as flipping, rotating, and zooming were used to increase the robustness of the model by simulating different image perspectives.

+## Business Requirements

+On conducting an [interview with Marianne McGuineys](https://github.com/Edgarkimbugwe/CLMP-Detector/wiki/Business-understanding-interview) the head of IT and Innovation at Farmy & Foods, the primary business requirement for this project was to build a robust system for early detection of powdery mildew on cherry leaves.
+The system must accurately differentiate between healthy and infected leaves, enabling farmers and agriculturalists to take timely actions to protect crops.
+To ensure reliability in real-world applications, the model must achieve a target accuracy of at least 97%, which is critical for minimizing false positives and negatives.

+Additionally, the system should be integrated into a user-friendly dashboard where users, with little to no technical background, can easily upload images and receive real-time predictions.
+The solution must be scalable to handle other crops or plant diseases in the future, and the platform must be web-based to allow access across various devices, including mobile and desktop platforms, with minimal maintenance or technical intervention required.

+In otherwords the business requirements summarised are:
+- Accurate Detection of Powdery Mildew on Cherry Leaves
+- High Model Performance
+- User-Friendly Dashboard for Prediction